 “Celia,” Anna interrupts, “We remember you had this big house where we used to hold parties during our college years.
 What happened to that house”?

 “Ben refuses to leave the house, but of course, there are five of us siblings.
-As natural heirs, we all need to sign the Deed of Sale if we wished to sell the house and divvy the proceeds, which is really what the rest of us want to do.
-But Ben also refuses to sign any document.
+As natural heirs, we all need to sign the Deed of Sale if we wish to sell the house and divvy the proceeds, which is really what the rest of us want to do.
+But Ben also refuses to sign any sale document.
 Until now, we are still in some sort of limbo.
 My husband and children are pressuring me to do something about it, but at my age, “ayaw ko na magpagulo.
 Bahala na”.
 (I don’t want any more stress.
 Come what may).

 Nina enjoins, “Who holds the title?
 In my case, there are three of us siblings.
 I am the eldest; I have been keeping the titles of the family properties even during the days of our parents.
 My brother is a doctor and lives in the States—he’s doing very well and doesn’t need the money.
 On the other hand, my sister is living off the pension of her husband, and her little businesses are not doing so well.
 So, I have decided to give the house of my parents to her—I’m already arranging the paperwork.
 My brother is complaining—he thinks he also has a right to his inheritance.
 He is so swapang talaga (greedy, really).
 I just ignore him.
-You know, Celia, you can always fake Ben’s signature if you hold the title.
+You know, Celia, you can always fake Ben’s signature if you need to.
 It’s easy.
-For myself, I think I have the moral duty to help my sister who needs the money more”.
+For myself, I think I have the moral duty to help my sister who needs the money more.”

-“My own mother, who survived my father, even had a Will.
+Anna continues, “My own mother, who survived my father, even had a Will.
 But Wills here don’t work, as you know, unless all the siblings respect it, or you go to court.
 But if you do, you’re just making the lawyers rich.
 After years of litigation, your case will end nowhere.
 Anyway, my family never had big houses like you two, but yes, of course, we had inheritance issues”.

 “I remember after my mother died, we all went to the bank to close her account and empty her deposit box.
 She kept important papers and her jewellery there, nothing of big value like so many millionaires here.
-But still . . . anyway, my two sisters each kept one of the two copies of the key to the safe deposit box, but when we four siblings opened the box, her jewellery was gone!
+Anyhow, my two sisters each kept one of the two copies of the key to the safe deposit box, but when we four siblings opened the box, her jewellery was gone!
 Each sister blamed the other, and that has caused estrangement among us siblings.
 We used to be very close, you know.
 I feel so sad that the years when we bonded, did things for each other, and protected each other—they’re all gone over what?
 Mere things!

-It seems the bigger the assets, the bigger the feuds.
+We three are all comfortably well-off.
+Still, we don't belong to the super-rich in Manila.
+You don't have to look hard to find them--all the Who’s Who in the country who have cases languishing in court, and their dirty linens paraded all over the newspapers.
 In one famous case, the brother-in-law shot dead one of the siblings during an altercation over the division of the properties.
-His sister sided with her husband.
-In no time, the family were divided into two camps.
-The case filed in court was settled in no time because the husband was a close relative of one of the most powerful politicians in the country.
-Today, the third generation, who had absolutely nothing to do with the case, don’t talk to each other unless they belong to the same camp.
+His sister sided with her husband, and in no time, the family was divided into two camps.
+Nevertheless, the case filed in court was promptly settled because the husband was a close relative of one of the most powerful politicians in the country.
+This, however, did not resolve the issue as the third generation who have absolutely nothing to do with the quarrel, still don’t talk to each other unless they belong to the same camp.

 We finally reach our destination.
-I, and I suppose my schoolmates as well, feel relieved that we have had the opportunity to air grievances and to discover that our problems, which we had thought were unique to us, are commonly experienced in the Philippines.
+I, and I suppose my schoolmates as well, feel relieved that we have had the opportunity to air our grievances and to discover that our problems, which we had thought were unique to us, are commonly experienced in the Philippines.